What is the process and when can I expect to receive my puppy?

 Yes, they sure are.
-We do not “broker” puppies like some other online competitors do.
+We do not “broker” puppies as some other online competitors do.
 We physically vet check and health certify every puppy to ensure you’re getting the absolute best and healthiest puppy possible.

 How often do you have new puppies available?